Alzheimer's Disease

 2. epigenetic aberrations that alter the normal expression of genes

-4. neuro-inflammatory and cytotoxic reactions
+4. neuroinflammatory and cytotoxic reactions

 6. oxidative phenomena that alter the metabolism of the brain